 What is the most crucial factor for companies in determining essential product enhancements and prioritizing new product designs?
 ‘Customer’ is the short answer.
-In particular, listening to client feedback, understanding their needs, and creating products to tackle these priorities.
+In particular, listening to client feedback, understanding their needs, and creating products to tackle these priorities, lead to seamless cx.

 Consumers buy products to address a particular problem.
 However, if the product fails to meet their expectations, they reluctantly continue to use it in a not initially intended way.
 This mismatch in experience leads to consumers exploring different options in the market.
 To avoid such frustrating outcomes, it’s vital to keep the customers and their needs at the center of product development decisions.

 THE TRADITIONAL PRODUCT-CENTRIC APPROACH

 When a company prioritizes the development of newer, more advanced products regardless of customer demand, it is adopting a product-centric approach.
 Subsequently, all the company’s processes and business operations revolve around developing and fulfilling this strategy.
 Such companies invest extensively in R&D to create cutting-edge products and grow by adding new product lines to their portfolio.